Freakwill/pyrimidine/paper/paper.md

 # Summary

-[`Pyrimidine`](https://github.com/Freakwill/pyrimidine) stands as a versatile framework designed for GAs, offering exceptional extensibility for a wide array of evolutionary algorithms, including particle swarm optimization and difference evolution.
+[`Pyrimidine`](https://github.com/Freakwill/pyrimidine) stands as a versatile framework designed for genetic algorithms (GAs), offering exceptional extensibility for a wide array of evolutionary algorithms.

 Leveraging the principles of object-oriented programming (OOP) and the meta-programming, we introduce a distinctive design paradigm is coined as "algebra-inspired Programming" signifying the fusion of algebraic methodologies with the software architecture.

 # Statement of need

-As one of the earliest developed optimization algorithms [@holland; @katoch], the genetic algorithm (GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [@alam; @cheng; @katoch].
-The principles of GA will not be reviewed here.
-For details, refer to the references [@holland; @simon].
+GAs [@holland; @katoch] have found extensive application across various domains and have undergone modifications and integrations with new algorithms [@alam; @cheng; @katoch].
+For details about the principles of GA, refer to the references [@holland; @simon].

 In a typical Python implementation, populations are defined as lists of individuals, with each individual represented by a chromosome composed of a list of genes.
 Creating an individual can be achieved utilizing either the standard library's `array` or the widely-used third-party library [`numpy`](https://numpy.org/) [@numpy].
 The evolutionary operators are defined on these structures.